Didigudin/Projeto-Calculadora/README.md

 This is my first project programming javascript.
+To read the changes in coding made by me, open the "scripts" folder.

 Guided project by: Hcode Treinamentos

 # Calculadora JavaScript